Guide for Authors

 7) Doctoral Dissertation

-Unpublished Doctoral Dissertation
+Unpublished Doctoral Dissertation:

 Murray, B. P. (2008).
 Prior knowledge, two teaching approaches for metacognition: Main idea and summarization strategies in reading (Unpublished Doctoral Dissertation).
 Fordham University, New York.

-Published Doctoral Dissertation
+Published Doctoral Dissertation:

 McDonald, J. (2007).
 The Role of Online Discussion Forums in Supporting Learning in Higher Education (Doctoral Dissertation, University of Southern Queensland, Australia).
 Retrieved from http://eprints.usq.edu.au/3588/2/McDonald_2007_whole.pdf